ppjurado/GSEMA-MO-Comparison-Code/README.md

-# Code for paper:  Beyond p-value-based meta-analysis: pathway effect size integration of multiomics data
+# Code for paper:  Effect size meta-analysis framework for integrating pathway alterations across multiomics data

 In this repository there are 3 R scripts, in order of execution: